niclaszll/bruddo/README.md

 # Bruddo

-A modern and minimalistic gross-net salary calculator for Germany, built with Next.js and Shadcn UI.
+A modern and minimalistic gross-net salary calculator for Germany, built with Next.js and shadcn/ui.

 ![Bruddo Screenshot](docs/img/screen.webp)